Marcelara/PSF_Anunna/Pipeline_for_Anunna.md

 Now, the conda dada2_ernakovich environment is installed and activated.
 You can deactivate it for now.
 You will activate and deactivate this environment every time you are running a slurm script.

 ```bash
 conda activate dada2_ernakovich
 conda deactivate
 ```

 You will run this pipeline twice in case you have both a data set of ITS and 16S.
-In that case, I would advice to copy the data2_ernakovichlab directory for analysing ITS after running the pipeline for 16S.
+In that case, I would advice to copy the data2_ernakovichlab-main directory for analyzing ITS after running the whole pipeline for 16S.
 Many changes in the scripts for 16S also apply for ITS.
 Before running the pipeline for the first time, change the name of the original folder data2_ernakovichlab_main to data2_ernakovichlab_16S (or _ITS) for clarity.

 # Running the pipeline

 Okay, finally we can start with running the pipeline in lustre.
-Keep in mind that you will encounter some errors on the way, and that it may take hours to find a solution every.
+Keep in mind that you will encounter some errors on the way, and that it may take hours to find a solution every time.
 But to give you some mental support, you will get to the end!

 There are two kind of scripts: **slurm** scripts and **R** scripts.
 A slurm script is the script that is needed to run a job on the HPC.
 In here, you define parameters like the memory the script needs and the time the script is allowed to run.
 Furthermore, this script can contain commands that define what you want the script to do.
 Most of the time in this pipeline, we will only write in the slurm script that is has to run an R script as you can not directly run an R script in the HPC.